-I wanted peppermint chocolate bark last week.
+I wanted peppermint chocolate bark recently.
 The only trouble is, it's seasonal.
-The ones I had seen in the store were long gone and I wasn't going to wait a whole year to satisfy my craving.
+The ones in the store are long gone and I wasn't going to wait a whole year to satisfy my craving.
 And that's when I realized we had everything to make peppermint chocolate bark in the cabinet.
 So I decided to make it.

 My recipe fit perfectly in an 8x8 pan and made a thick bark.
 It's a solid half inch thick.
 I liked it that way, but Pete would have preferred it a little thinner.
 If you like a thinner chocolate bark, just use half of these ingredients per batch.